José Mota (baseball)

-José Manuel Mota Matos (born March 16, 1965) is a Dominican baseball broadcaster.
+José Manuel Mota Matos (born March 16, 1965) is a Dominican-American baseball broadcaster.
 He currently covers the Los Angeles Dodgers on Spectrum SportsNet LA.
 He formerly covered the Los Angeles Angels with Bally Sports West from 2002 until his departure in 2022.
 He began on the Angels Spanish broadcast in 2002 and took on various roles on the English television broadcast starting in 2007.
 He worked alongside Amaury Pi-Gonzalez in the broadcast booth in Spanish and alongside Mark Gubicza in English.
 Fully bilingual, he conducts postgame interviews and often doubles as the translator for Spanish-speaking players.
 He served as a pre-and-postgame analyst on Angels Live and occasionally filled in as a backup play-by-play announcer for English broadcasts.
 He is the son of former baseball player and long-time Dodgers coach Manny Mota.

 Playing career

 Mota attended Cal State Fullerton in Orange County on a baseball scholarship.
 He was drafted in the second round of the 1985 amateur draft by the Chicago White Sox.
 He spent time in the Texas Rangers and Los Angeles Dodgers organizations before being drafted by the Oakland Athletics in 1988 with the rule 5 draft.
 He was then sent to the San Diego Padres in 1989 in a three-team trade and made his major league debut in 1991 with the Padres.
 He later signed with the Kansas City Royals as a free agent, but only appeared in two games in 1995.

 In 19 games, Mota had 8 hits in 38 at-bats, resulting in a .211 batting average.
 He scored four runs and drove in two more.